Congratulations! Your DataCamp Course is complete and ready to be sent out into the world for millions of users across the globe. Now what?

 Actively reviewing the feedback and course metrics through the Course Dashboard and Diff Viewer for any issues to be addressed or corrected.
 These issues can range from simple typos to rewriting course exercises and instructions.

 Instructors should aim to check up on their course once a month, or at least once a quarter.
-Think of maintenance like house cleaning - it’s a lot easier to do a little bit every so often than have to do a lot every once in a while!
+Think of maintenance like house cleaning - it’s a lot easier to do a little bit every so often than a lot every once in a while!

 Use the Course Dashboard metrics provided for you by DataCamp, including average rating, chapter ratings, feedback, and the differences between learner submissions and the correct answer to determine which exercises require updating or correcting.
-Then use Github to open a new branch, create your edits, and submit to the Content Quality Team for review and upload.
+Then use Teach to open a new branch, create your edits, open a PR in Github, and tag @datacamp-contentquality to review the branch.